crossplane/crossplane/design/design-doc-composition-functions.md

-Under this proposal each function is the entrypoint of an OCI image, though the API is designed to support different function implementations (such as webhooks) in future.
+Under this proposal each function is the entrypoint of an OCI image, though the API is designed to support different function implementations (such as webhooks) in th future.
 The updated API would affect only the `Composition` type - no changes would be required to the schema of `CompositeResourceDefinitions`, XRs, etc.

-Notably the functions would not be responsible for interacting with the API server to created, update, or delete composed resources.
+Notably the functions would not be responsible for interacting with the API server to create, update, or delete composed resources.
 Instead they instruct Crossplane which resources should be created, updated, or deleted.

 Under the proposed design functions could also be used for purposes besides